Dear TV Execs, We’ve Created The Ultimate Reality TV Show. You’re Welcome.

 But if, like me, you are someone who basically lives their life around shows like MAFS, The Bachelor, Love Island and Survivor, then you’ll understand.
 You love it.
 You live for it.
 But my god, there’s no breathing space.

-But we also need to be real – the reality TV cycle is fun, but it’s a heavy cross to carry.
+Let’s be real – the reality TV cycle is fun, but it’s a heavy cross to carry.

 You start your year with Married At First Sight, before heading to paradise for BIP, before waiting in anticipation to see who the Bachelor will pick, followed by the Bachelorette, and somewhere in between there are people on islands either fighting for survival and $500,000, or fighting to remain in a mansion with other hot singles for the chance of love and/or prize money.